 Low dose CT (LDCT) lung screening is recommended for anyone at high risk for lung cancer.
 Smokers are considered high risk if they are between 55-80 years old, currently smoke or have quit within the past 15 years, and have a 30 pack-year smoking history.
 Nonsmokers with additional risk factors should speak with their doctor to determine if lung cancer screening is necessary.
 The cost of low dose CT lung screening is covered by Medicare and many private insurance companies for patients who are considered to have a high risk of lung cancer.

-Raleigh Radiology offers low dose lung cancer screening at four convenient locations:
+Raleigh Radiology offers low dose lung cancer screening at five convenient locations: